-Management's discussion and analysis of financial condition and results of operations ("MD&A") is based upon our Consolidated Financial Statements presented herewith, which have been prepared in accordance with United States generally accepted accounting principles ("GAAP").
+Management's discussion and analysis of financial condition and results of operations ("MD&A") is based upon our Consolidated Financial Statements presented herewith, which have been prepared in accordance with GAAP.
 Our critical accounting policies are discussed in MD&A in our Annual Report on Form 10-K for the year ended December 31, 2014.
-As of January 1, 2015, we no longer report discontinued operations in accordance with the new FASB guidance for reporting discontinued operations.
-As a result, we no longer report individual divestitures of funeral home or cemetery businesses as such divestitures typically do not represent a strategic shift in our operations or financial results.
+As of January 1, 2015, we no longer report discontinued operations in accordance with the new Financial Accounting Standards Board's (FASB) guidance for reporting discontinued operations.
+As a result, we no longer report individual divestitures of our funeral home or cemetery businesses as such divestitures typically do not represent a strategic shift in our operations or financial results.
+There have been no divestitures in 2015.
 There have been no other significant changes to our critical accounting policies since the filing of our Annual Report on Form 10-K for the year ended December 31, 2014.